oscar-system/book.oscar-system.org/etc/README.server.md

 ## Further steps as `root`

-1. Set up a user `www-mathe-oscar` in group `www-mathe-oscar`
+1. Set up a user `www-oscar-book` in group `www-oscar-book`

-2. Set up an Apache2 site with data in `/srv/www/www-mathe-oscar/data/http/` (or modify the units here for alternate locations); ensure `www-mathe-oscar` owns it, i.e.
+2. Set up an Apache2 site with data in `/srv/www/www-oscar-book/data/http/` (or modify the units here for alternate locations); ensure `www-oscar-book` owns it, i.e.

-        chown -R www-mathe-oscar:www-mathe-oscar /srv/www/www-mathe-oscar/data/http
+        chown -R www-oscar-book:www-oscar-book /srv/www/www-oscar-book/data/http

    In the config for that site, make sure to set `GITHUB_WEBHOOK_SECRET` as described elsewhere in this file, and enable PHP.